The 14 Must-Know Tips For Growing Lavender Plants Indoors

-We’ll explain the benefits of growing a lavender plant indoors, and give you tips for how you can cultivate one in your living room or kitchen to add a pop of color and a fresh aroma to your house.
+In this article, we’ll explain the benefits of growing a lavender plant indoors, and give you tips for cultivating one in your living room or kitchen to add a pop of color and fresh smells to your house.

 Growing Lavender Indoors

-Lavender is a good plant to grow indoors because it does well in pots and doesn’t need that much attention or maintenance.
-Lavender plants can also brighten up your home with their purple flowers and its fresh aroma!
+Coming from the Mediterranean region, lavender is a good plant to grow indoors because it does well in pots and doesn’t need that much attention or maintenance.
+Lavender plants can also brighten up your home with their purple flowers and fresh aroma.

-But if you don’t want your lavender plant to be indoors all year-round, it’s easy to keep inside from the late fall to early spring, and then transition back outside to your herb garden in the summer to catch some bright rays.
+But if you don’t want your lavender plant to be indoors all year round, it’s easy to keep them inside from the late fall to early spring, and then transition back outside to your herb garden in the summer to catch some bright sun rays.

 There are numerous culinary, medicinal and other benefits to growing lavender indoors.

-Lavender first became popular over twenty-five hundred years ago in the Mediterranean, Middle East and India.
+Lavender first became popular over 2,500 years ago in the Mediterranean, Middle East, and India.
 It was named after the Latin word ‘lavare,’ which means to wash.
 Ancient Romans used lavender to freshen up the smell of the bathwater in their bathhouses.

 Taking after history, lavender is still used for its aroma today.
-Both lavender plants and essential oils, specifically lavender oil are used for aromatherapy, stress relief, relaxation and sleep aid.
+Both lavender plants and lavender essential oils, specifically lavender oil, are used for aromatherapy, stress relief, relaxation, and sleep aid.

-Lavender flowers can also be added to desserts and beverages as a garnish or for extra flavor.
+Lavender flowers, known for their purple blooms, can also be added to desserts and beverages as a garnish or for extra flavor.

 Growing Lavender Indoors From Seed

-In order to make sure your lavender seeds are properly germinated, learn more about growing plants from seeds by visiting our article. (link to article — I couldn’t find it)
+Tip: In order to make sure your lavender seeds are properly germinated, learn more about growing plants from seeds.

 English lavender is the most common type of lavender and also the most aromatic, making it perfect for producing essential oils and other scented goods.